NateEag/how-i-code/content/debugging-programs.rst

 cause.

-Reading the source code is another way to gather data and confirm or reject hypotheses about the program, but it tends to take longer than the methods listed above.
+Reading the source code is another way to gather data and confirm or reject hypotheses about the program, but it takes longer than the methods listed above.
 It is also more vulnerable to human error.
 Make no mistake, it is a valuable tool, but not as helpful as you might hope.

 No one of these techniques is a silver bullet.
 They are listed in order of preference, but the goal is to understand the problem quickly and fully.